membraneframework/membrane_tutorials/broadcasting/07_RTSP_Architecture.md

 # Architecture

 Now let's discuss how the architecture of our solution will look like.
+It will be a little different from the RTMP to HLS architecture.
 The main component will be the pipeline, which will ingest RTP stream and convert it to HLS.
-We will also use a Connection Manager, which will be responsible for establishing an RTSP connection with the server.
+Beyond that we will also need a Connection Manager, which will be responsible for establishing an RTSP connection with the server.

 ![image](assets/rtsp_architecture.drawio.png)